 For a current listing of teaching jobs available, click here and enter "Physics" in the box, along with the state you would like to live in.
 If you see a job you are interested, contact them to discuss the embedded job option.
 Whether this is a possibility will depend upon the school and the field.
 Here is a second web site that lists teaching jobs: here.

 4) It is also sometimes possible to obtain a job teaching Physics at a private school with just the Bachelor's degree in Physics, without having taken Education courses and without being enrolled in an Education program.
 One company that does placements of teachers in private schools is Carney, Sandoe, and Associates.
 Note that there is no cost to submit an application through their site.
 Another company that places teachers in private schools is the Southern Teachers Agency.

 5) Other programs to check out include:

 6) Scholarships and other programs for physics majors wanting to become high school physics teachers include:

-Another program that may interest you is the Student Loan Forgiveness Program for students who become teachers.
+Another program that may interest you is the Federal Student Loan Forgiveness Program for students who become teachers.
 The State of Tennessee also has a Student Loan Forgiveness program for teachers.

 Another special program for people with Bachelor's degrees in Physics who want to become Physics teachers is the Woodrow Wilson Teaching Fellowship.
 This provides substantial stipends/fellowships for new physics graduates to attend graduate programs in education to obtain masters degrees in teaching and teaching certification.